 style-optimized vector tiles

-Style-optimized vector tiles remove any layers or features in the tile that are not represented by a Mapbox style.
+Style-optimized vector tiles remove any layers or features in a tile that are not represented by a given Mapbox style.

-Telemetry is the process in which automatic sensors create and update maps by gathering anonymized data about where and how people are moving.
+Telemetry is a process in which automatic sensors create and update maps by gathering anonymized data about where and how people are moving.

 A tileset is a collection of raster or vector data broken up into a uniform grid of square tiles at 22 preset zoom levels.